pycountry/pycountry/README.rst

 Languages (ISO 639-3)
 ---------------------

-The languages database is similar too:
+The language database in `pycountry` covers a wide range of languages as per ISO 639-3.
+This is particularly useful for multilingual applications.

 .. code:: pycon